 Staff members encourage participants to utilize the frequent trips that permit community connections.
 Visits to local 12-Step support groups, shopping centers, museums, parks, concerts, and other local attractions occur routinely in order to encourage additional peer-to-peer contact and socialization in the larger Quakertown and Lehigh Valley communities (and beyond).

 Emphasizing the importance of peer contact, residents have the opportunity to participate in the Quakertown House Resident Council.
 In this way, residents can provide direct feedback to staff and other leaders regarding their experiences.
-It also permits development of leadership skills for the residents who choose to participate.
+It also permits the development of leadership skills for the residents who choose to participate.
 House meetings and less formal peer-to-peer activities provide additional opportunities for building healthy relationships.

 House Sponsored Events

 Quakertown House emphasizes the value of community by hosting various events for residents.
-Culture days, dances, picnics, games, crafts, basketball games, baseball games and holiday parties are enjoyed by staff and residents.
+Culture days, dances, picnics, games, crafts, basketball games, baseball games, and holiday parties are enjoyed by staff and residents.
 Day trips to Philadelphia, camping trips, and a yearly excursion to Cape May, New Jersey are additional ways to explore and connect with personal interests.

 Quakertown House provides care coordination services to assist with establishing or continuing benefits, to encourage community connections, and to provide personalized supports throughout residents’ participation in services.
-Care coordinators are advocates for residents, and assist with strengthening family connections through routine contact.
+Care coordinators are advocates for residents and assist with strengthening family connections through routine contact.

 Family Day Activities

 Family members, friends, and supportive allies are always welcome to visit.
 Quakertown House also celebrates a variety of events that promote family, peer, and ally connections, including seasonal celebrations and holiday activities.

 Contact New Vitae Wellness and Recovery at Quakertown House